2026/27 AMCAS Application Guide (With Screenshots)

 • Individual Letter: A letter written by, and representing, a single letter author.
 If you have already included an Individual Letter within either a Committee Letter or Letter Packet, you do not need to add a separate entry for that letter.

 Each medical school has a different requirement for letters of recommendation.
-For example, schools may require a committee letter or letter packet — or 2 letters from science professors plus 1 non-science professor plus 1 to 2 others, including physicians.
+For example, schools may require a committee letter or letter packet — or two letters from science professors, one non-science professor, and one to two others, including physicians.
 Check each medical school’s website for their specific requirements.

 Before completing this section, you will need confirmation from your letter writers.
 You will add an entry for each letter you’re expecting with the author’s contact information and letter title.
 AMCAS will then assign an ID number for each letter that the letter writer must include.